Touché: The Adventures of the Fifth Musketeer: Plot

 In Paris, Geoffroi finds Le Louvre which houses the office of the Chancellor of France; seeing that he is acquainted with Juliette's sister, he seeks her help to make an appointment with him and deliver the will.
 But then, Cardinal Louis arrives and claims the will, revealing that he is interested in the magic books in de Peuple's castle.
 Geoffroi then goes to join with his regiment in Le Havre, trying to hold the English forces; he meets a contact who provides them with maps of the enemy lines.
 Geoffroi returns to the Rouen and the Cathedral and witnesses the Cardinal attempting to start a magick ceremony involving the remains of Charles V of France.
-Geoffroi switches the lids of the tombs of Charles V and Richard the Lionheart, and when the Cardinal returns, he recovers the remains of Richard.
+Geoffroi switches the lids of the tombs of Charles V and Richard I of England, and when the Cardinal returns, he recovers the remains of Richard.
 Later Geoffroi meets an inventor, "Michelangelo da Vinci" who claims he is the nephew of Leonardo; with Geoffroi's help, he completes a steam boat, with which he sails the Seine and arrives to the castle of de Peuple.

 Geoffroi finds the Duke of Guise holding a feast and Juliette forcing to serve the drinks.
 With her help, they poison the participants, causing them to leave for the restroom.
 Geoffroi finds a secret passage and confronts the Cardinal who attempts to create an undead army to save France and then rule it.
 The ritual fails as he uses the remains of the wrong King.
 Geoffroi releases the hypnotized Juliette and Henri, and force the Cardinal and his men to jump into the Seine.

 De Peuple's will mentions a lost son who has a strawberry birthmark.
 Geoffroi, an orphan, believes that he is the heir, but Henri reveals he has the birthmark on the correct spot, inheriting the castle and Juliette staying with him.
 The game ends with Henri and Julliette bragging about their riches, with an annoyed Geoffroi lamenting his misfortune.

-Technical details
+Development

 Touché was developed in the "Touché" game engine.
 It is supported by the ScummVM virtual engine.

 It was also released as a CD-ROM version with full voiceover.